OliviaGreenwell/oliviagreenwell.github.io/resources/index.md

 ---
-layout: page
+layout: nosidebar
 order: 5
 title: Resources
-navigationtitle:
+navigationtitle: Resources

 ---
 # Resources

-To complement Olivia's books here you will find tools and useful links which she refers to in her books.
+Gain **exclusive access** to Olivia's Resources page by providing your contact details.
+From time to time Olivia will send you news on her upcoming book launches and special offers.

+These resources are designed to be used in conjunction with **<a href="http://oliviagreenwell.com/books/">Olivia's books</a>**:
-**How To Retire** **- A Practical Guide As You Countdown To Retirement**
+**How To Retire** - A Practical Guide As You Countdown To Retirement<br/>

-*The following action plan is intended to offer assistance for thinking about your retirement plans, however this is in no way intended as financial advice.
-You should always do your own research and seek advice from a registered financial professional.*

-**[Retirement Action Plan](https://docs.google.com/spreadsheets/d/1A0_02AaFvuEWktk-yS2biNi_lTg2il43i6xLN7qiCJ4/edit?usp=sharing){:target="_blank" style="color:#00ccff;"}**
+**So You've Retired** - A Practical Guide For Your Happy Retirement

+<script async id="_ck_161486" src="https://forms.convertkit.com/161486?v=6"></script>